Brewers vs. Reds Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will send Colin Rea (2-3) to the mound for his ninth start this season.
+- Adrian Houser (1-1) will take the mound for the Brewers, his sixth start of the season.

-- Rea has two starts in a row of five innings or more.
+- Houser has two starts of five or more innings this season in five chances.
+He averages 4.8 innings per outing.

 |Opponent